edd/sri-repro/README.md

-Repository created to demonstrate issue #
+Repository created to demonstrate issue [#10926](https://github.com/nrwl/nx/issues/10926)

 # Notes
-- This is a
+- This is a new workspace generated with `nx@latest` (currently `14.3.6`)
+- There is one application in the workspace, a React application
+- SRI is enabled in that project.json
+- Integrity attributes are generated in dev, but not production

 # Logs